 3. Agency Advisor to the Panel

-An Agency Advisor to the Adoption and Permanence Panel must be appointed - this can be the same person as the Panel Advisor.
+An Agency Advisor to the Adoption Panel must be appointed - this can be the same person as the Panel Advisor.
 This should be someone with experience as an adoption team leader or someone who has more senior management experience and who has experience of adoption.

 The Agency Advisor should maintain an overview of the quality of the agency's reports for both the Panel and to the Agency Decision Maker, and liaise with team managers to quality assure the Child's Permanence Report, the Prospective Adopter's Report and the Adoption Placement Report.
 Where there are concerns about a report, the Agency Advisor and the Panel Chair should consider whether it is adequate for submission to the Panel.
 It will be for the Agency Advisor alone to decide whether the report is adequate for submission to the Agency Decision Maker.